songbohu/Simple_Front_End_Compiler/README.md

 This compiler follows the Dragon book, Compilers: Principles, Techniques, and Tools.
 This is a brilliant book which I would like to recommend everyone interested in compelling as an introduction.

-I will complete it to a full size C to mips compiler during my reading.
+This is a starter of my full size C to mips compiler.